-- → Evaluate and assimilate the scientific literature in a given subject area. - → Devise a hypothesis that can be tested experimentally. - → Analyse data, appreciate the value of reproducibility of data and draw valid conclusions. - → Collect data and apply appropriate methods to test a hypothesis. - → Develop an ability to comprehend and synthesise complex information. - → Organize a work-schedule, stick to deadlines, and prioritize activities. - → Communicate clearly and effectively, both orally and through writing.
+- → Evaluate and assimilate the scientific literature in a given subject area and to think critically about the results and methods. - → Devise a hypothesis that can be tested experimentally. - → Analyse data, appreciate the value of reproducibility of data and draw valid conclusions. - → Collect data and apply appropriate methods to test a hypothesis. - → Develop an ability to comprehend and synthesise complex information. - → Organize a work-schedule, stick to deadlines, and prioritize activities. - → Communicate clearly and effectively, both orally and through writing.